 Students will complete the project on an individual basis.
 Teachers will provide a list of local companies that students can choose from in order to market a product to one of the countries from the list below.
 The students should gather all of their information and create a final report with recommendations.
+Any information must be cited.
 The APA referencing style should be used for this report.